DominicReneSchu/RFT/en/facts/docs/society/global_resonance.md

 ---

-## 6. Resonance Protection through Cultural Self-Binding
+## 7. Resonance Protection through Cultural Self-Binding

 The solution is not global synchrony, but protection of each culture’s own rhythm.
 A mature world order recognizes:

 * Every culture needs its **own resonance space** to clarify itself.
-* **Global impulses must be transformed into local depth**, not adopted 1:1.
+* **Global impulses must be transformed into local depth**, not adopted one-to-one.
 * Not the loudest is right – but the one who **feels and acts more deeply.**

 > Healing arises from quiet dignity, not imported catchphrases.